harsh183/gentle_kotlin/_posts/2019-12-27-variables-basic-math.md

 'c' stores a double, a fractional number represented with decimal places.
 While 6 was an Int, 3.14 and 6.0 are doubles since they require a decimal point.

-Variable, 'd', stores a string, which is quite literally text surrounded in quotes.
-As you can see, variables can store many representations of data.
-We can create a var named 'mean' that stores the mean of a data set we're using, or it can store the email addresses of people using an application.

-Variable 'e' needs a type since we didn't set its value when declaring it; we initialize it in the next line by giving it a value of 6.
+Variable 'd' needs an explicit type since we didn't set its value when declaring it; we initialize it in the next line by giving it a value of 6.

 # Values